The cycle time scatterplot is a great analytics tool for measuring the cycle time of tasks and forecasting the performance of your team.

-The cycle time scatter plot is an adapted version of the well-known chart.
-It is revered in the Lean project management world because it provides a very detailed picture of one of the key metrics in Lean – cycle time.
+The cycle time scatterplot is an adapted version of the well-known chart.
+It is revered in the Lean management world because it provides a very detailed picture of one of the key metrics in Lean – cycle time.

-Cycle time is a representation of how long it takes to get things done for individual items on your Kanban boards.
-The goal of a cycle time scatter plot is to visualize the cycle time of your team’s assignments within a predefined time frame.
+Cycle time represents how long it takes to get things done for individual items on your Kanban boards.
+The goal of a cycle time scatterplot is to visualize the cycle time of your team’s assignments within a predefined time frame.

-The structure of this chart is very similar to that of a typical scatter plot.
+The structure of this chart is very similar to that of a typical scatterplot.
 The horizontal axis of the chart visualizes a selected time frame by dates.
-The vertical one represents the cycle time of the tasks that were completed during this period calculated in days.
+The vertical one represents the cycle time of the completed tasks during this period calculated in days.

 Each dot that you see scattered across the chart is a marker representing a task within a card on your Kanban board.
-The positions of the dots are determined by the date of completion and how long it required for the Kanban card to reach the done column.
+The dots' positions are determined by the date of completion and how long it is required for the Kanban card to reach the done column.

-A leader practicing Lean project management may use the cycle time scatter plot to:
+A leader practicing Lean management may use the cycle time scatterplot to:

-One of the greatest benefits of using a cycle time scatter plot for Lean project management is that it gives you the ability to predict the outcome of future tasks.
-Although at first sight, it may look confusing, the chart can give you probabilistic predictions about future performance.
+One of the greatest benefits of using a cycle time scatterplot for Lean management is that it gives you the ability to forecast the outcome of future tasks.
+Although it may look confusing at first sight, the chart can give you probabilistic forecasts about future performance.

-Whenever you are about to commit to a deadline, you just need to look at the percentile lines on your scatter plot and say that you’ve got a certain percent chance to be ready in X days/weeks/months.
+Whenever you commit to a deadline, you need to look at the percentile lines on your scatterplot and say that you’ve got a certain percent chance to be ready in X days/weeks/months.

-In addition, you’ve got a number of filters at your disposal that can help you distinguish easily between various card criteria like task type, priority, assignee, and etc. This way, you can visualize with great precision the exact data that you are looking for.
+You’ve also got several filters at your disposal that can help you distinguish easily between various card criteria like task type, priority, assignee, etc. This way, you can visualize with great precision the exact data that you are looking for.

-The cycle time scatter plot can prove to be an amazing addition to your arsenal of analytics for Lean project management.
+The cycle time scatterplot can prove to be an amazing addition to your arsenal of analytics for Lean project management.
 With its help, you can get a transparent picture of the cycle time of cards that pass through your team’s Kanban board.
-In addition, you’ll be able to predict how long it would take for future assignment to be completed.
+You’ll also be able to forecast how long it would take for future assignments to be completed.